Impact of early childhood trauma and abuse

 For children in care, strategies that helped them survive difficult experiences may unfortunately be received as maladaptive when they’re placed in a safe environment with a foster family.

-Essentially, the things that helped them survive before – for example fighting, arguing, withdrawing, controlling, or placating – are now things that could get them in trouble or not be conducive to their healing process.
+Essentially, the things that helped them survive before – for example fighting, arguing, withdrawing, controlling, or placating – are now things that could get them in trouble or not be conducive to their trauma healing process.

 This can lead to feelings of confusion, frustration, and worthlessness.
 Children may also feel a sense of isolation, guilt, shame and culpability for what they went through.